mcox53/portfolio-website-jekyll/_posts/2018-12-19-absolute-failure-1.md

 I shouldn't even have to write this, I know this all too well.

-This definitely kicked my ego down which is what I needed.
+This definitely humbled me which is what I needed.
 Lesson definitely learned on this one.